isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1242.md

 ---
-title: 'Revel Systems Version 2'
+title: 'DM RHAD Digital Marketing Package Version 1'
 permalink: /productivity-solutions-grant/solutionrepo/solution1242
 ---

-## Revel Systems Version 2
+## DM RHAD Digital Marketing Package Version 1

 ## Overview

 **Description**

-Revel Systems is the most versatile solution in the market today-a feature-rich F&B ordering platform that offers business owners and operators have complete control of their business.
+[The maximum application quota for this solution is reached currently.
+You may wish to apply for this solution in the future.]
+With five different Digital Marketing Packages, RHAD helps businesses enhance brand awareness, website traffic, and revenues.
+RHAD's packages are designed to assist SMEs to kick-start and accelerate digital marketing presence and are supported by a team of experienced and passionate professionals.

 ## Solution Packages Option(s)